+There are only a few cosmetic and design issues that can interfere with Flygrip.
 Flygrip can be installed directly onto most phones.
-Below are some cosmetic and design issues that sometimes cause a problem, but for those phones, and easy fix it to use your phone with a case, and have the Flygrip installed directly on the case.
+Below are some cosmetic and design issues that sometimes cause problems, but for those phones, an easy fix is to use your phone with a case and have the Flygrip installed directly on the case.
 We have found that this solution works for everyone.

-Only three phones that we have found that do not allow direct adhesion with Flygrip.
-The 3 phones are Iphone 4S, Nexus 4, and Galaxy Note 3.
-The first two phones are built with Gorilla Glass on the back, and nothing sticks to Gorilla Glass.
-The Note 3 must use some kind of rubber/silicone for the back faux leather piece that will not work well with the adhesive.
-For these 3 phones, you should use one of our cases and mount Flygrip to the case.
+Four phones that we have had issues with are the Iphone 7/7 Plus, iPhone 4S, Nexus 4, and Galaxy Note 3.
+The first 3 smartphones are built with Gorilla Glass on the back, and nothing sticks very well to Gorilla Glass.
+The Note 3 uses some kind of rubber/silicone for the back faux leather piece that will not work well with the adhesive.
+For these three phones, you should use one of our cases and mount Flygrip to the case.
 Some users have stated that the Note 3 works well with the adhesive, however, we have tried it at our facility with two Note 3 phones and did not feel the adhesion was good enough to be considered compatible.
 We offer cases for all these phones, and we offer the option of a skin for the Note 3 for those who choose not to use a case.
-See video http://www.youtube.com/watch?v=-Pr1bKjCwCM

-FlyGrip can be used when you apply FlyGrip directly to the back of a phone with a built-in kickstand (for example the HTC Thunderbolt and EVO 4G).
-FlyGrip can not be used on a case of a phone with a built-in kickstand, as the built-in kickstand will be covered and can not be used.
-The advantage of FlyGrip's kickstand is that it will provide both portrait and landscape positions over HTC's strictly landscape option.
+Phones with built-in kickstandsFlygrip can be used when you apply the hand grip directly to the back of a phone with a built-in kickstand (for example the HTC Thunderbolt or EVO 4G).
+Flygrip cannot be used on a case of a phone with a built-in kickstand, as the built-in kickstand will be covered and can’t be used.
+The advantage of Flygrip's kickstand is that it will provide both portrait and landscape positions over HTC's strictly landscape option.

 Phones with "split" battery covers